The Koala is a marsupial

 The Koala’s fur - a protective "raincoat"

 The fur on the Koala's rump is densely packed and provides an inbuilt 'cushion' for the hard branches it sits on.
-It has a speckled appearance, with patches of white fur, which makes Koalas harder to spot from the ground.
+The rump's white speckled appearance makes Koalas harder to spot from the ground.

 How big are Koalas?